mskyttner/mirroreum/README.md

         # if you want to time the build, use...
         time make

-This takes around 19 minutes on a modern laptop.
+This takes around 10-20 minutes on a modern laptop (and also when the GitHub Action runs).

-Use `docker images | grep mirroreum` to inspect the resulting image, its total size is around 7 GB uncompressed, and around 4 GB compressed (which is what is downloaded from [Docker Hub](https://hub.docker.com/r/sbdi) if just issuing `make start-ide` and not building from source).
+Use `docker images | grep mirroreum` to inspect the resulting image.

 ## Non-interactive usage